The average golf cart weight limit is between 900 to 1,100 pounds. Electric carts tend to be lighter, while gas-powered ones are heavier.

 Always keep within the weight capacity to avoid liability issues.

-Consequences Of Exceeding Weight Limits
+Consequences Of Exceeding Weight Limits of Golf Cart

 Knowing the weight limit of a golf cart is crucial.
 It ensures the cart operates safely and lasts longer.
 Yet, what happens if these limits are pushed beyond their design?
 The outcomes can be serious and costly.
 Let’s explore the consequences of overloading your golf cart.